2009 Lindsey Oil Refinery strikes: January 2009 action

 Additional contractors at other sites in the United Kingdom also initiated action as a result of the protests.
 On 30 January, around 700 workers at the Grangemouth Oil Refinery in central Scotland walked out in solidarity with the North Lincolnshire strikers.
-They were also joined by 50 strikers in Aberthaw, in South Wales, 400 at the ICI site in Wilton, Teesside. and walkouts also took place at British Petroleum in Saltend, Hull.
+They were also joined by 50 strikers in Aberthaw, in South Wales, 400 at the ICI site in Wilton, Teesside. and walkouts also took place at BP in Saltend, Hull.

 Following several days of talks between representatives from Total and the GMB union which were chaired by Acas, a deal was finally struck on 5 February and workers at the refinery agreed to return to work the following Monday.
 The deal would see 102 new jobs being created for British workers in addition to the posts awarded to an IREM.
 An earlier deal that would have seen the creation of 60 British jobs (40 skilled and 20 unskilled) had been rejected.
 On 16 February an Acas report concluded that Total had not broken the law in employing Italian workers at the refinery.

 The strike at Lindsey resumed on 11 June 2009, after a subcontractor at the site laid off a number of employees, later confirmed to be 51.
 The strike was quickly followed by sympathy strikes at Cheshire's Fiddlers Ferry Power Station on 15 June and Aberthaw on 17 June.
 The strikes escalated on 18 June, with walkouts at Drax Power Station and Eggborough Power Station in Yorkshire and Ratcliffe-on-Soar Power Station in Nottinghamshire, BP Saltend, and the BOC oxygen plant at Scunthorpe.